 Because the lessons are in a clear and logical order, this is a particularly good resource if you’re just starting out.
 Each lesson is brief and shouldn’t take very long.
 If you stick to a routine and cover at least a few lessons a week, you’ll see progress relatively quickly.

 Learning French is a journey—one that never ends.
 No matter what level we’re at, we always have something to learn, and FluentU is such a great place for that.
-Their blog covers so many topics and levels—whether you want to get ready for a trip to France or simply incorporate French into your morning routine, you can find something (and, probably, many things) that pique your interest.
+The FluentU blog covers so many topics and levels—whether you want to get ready for a trip to France or simply incorporate French into your morning routine, you can find something (and, probably, many things) that pique your interest.

 All articles are free to read and are even downloadable for offline use or printing.
 You can also enter your email and subscribe to the newsletter for a weekly summary of what’s new in the wonderful world of French.

-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
+FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language lessons.
 This means you have access to the same fun and entertaining videos you find on YouTube, but there are helpful features added for French learners.
 Watch videos on any topic that interests you!

-Each video has a list of vocabulary you can browse before you watch, and full subtitles throughout the video itself.
+Each video has a list of vocabulary you can browse before you watch, and full interactive subtitles throughout the video itself.
 If you hear a word you don’t know, there’s no need to search the dictionary for it: just check the definition right in the video as it’s playing (or paused).

 Do you find yourself on YouTube for hours, watching an endless stream of funny cat videos?
 Luckily, YouTube’s addictive qualities can be redeemed for French goodness.
 Although you do have to pay to use FrenchPod101's full online services, you can learn a lot from their YouTube channel (which is free).